gavinj876/fortnite/README.md

 HOW TO USE

 The user reads the questions and picks whichever answer they think is correct.
 They get a message either saying they are correct, or saying they are wrong, then they are told what the right answer was.
 The user get to see an image of the fortnite logo and vbucks.
 The user is displayed what question they are on.
 You can click the "ABOUT" which will forward you to information about what the game is and the reason for it, there is an image of fishstick there.
 You can then press back to game to go back to the trivia.
 After answering all questions the users final score will be given to them.
 Then you get to see an image of the default skin.
-You don't have to type anything, just click on the correct answer.
+You don't have to type anything, just click on the correct answer and test your OG Fortnite skin ball knowledge.

 FILES